 » “The Impact of ABN AMRO Mortgage Group v.
 McGahan on Already-Issued Foreclosure,” 98 Illinois Bar Journal 520, October 2010.

 Kevin received his Juris Doctor from DePaul University College of Law, where he was a member of the Law Review, and his undergraduate degree from the University of Illinois.
-He is a member of the national Mortgage Bankers Association, the American Bankers Association, RMA International, and the American and Cincinnati Bar Associations.
+He is a member of the American Bankers Association, ACA International, the International Association of Privacy Professionals, the Mortgage Bankers Association, RMAI, and the American and Cincinnati Bar Associations.
 He is also an active member of Prince of Peace Lutheran Church in Loveland, Ohio, and a regular volunteer at the L.I.F.E.
 Food Pantry.

 He is admitted to practice law in the State of Ohio, and the State of Illinois, as well as in the United States Courts of Appeals for the Sixth, Seventh and Eighth Circuits, and the United States District Courts for the Northern, Central, and Southern Districts of Illinois, and the Northern and Southern Districts of Ohio.
 He has also been admitted pro hac vice in various jurisdictions around the country.